 Stabilisation techniques regularise the energy term by an additional positive semidefinite stabilisation function.
-The paper [7] discusses several choices of such stabilisation functions for P_1 conforming finite elements and quasiuniform meshes.
+The paper [11] discusses several choices of such stabilisation functions for P_1 conforming finite elements and quasiuniform meshes.
 It turns out that stabilisation can ensure strong convergence of the strain approximations under particular circumstances.
-An particular stabilisation in [9] leads to strong convergence even on unstructured grids but is still restricted to unrealistically smooth solutions.
-This paper studies the stabilisation technique of [9] and addresses the question of convergence (i) without extra regularity assumptions and (ii) in a realistic scenario called model interface problem.
+A particular stabilisation in [12] leads to strong convergence even on unstructured grids but is still restricted to unrealistically smooth solutions.
+This paper studies the stabilisation technique of [12] and addresses the question of convergence (i) without extra regularity assumptions, (ii) in a realistic scenario called model interface problem, and (iii) establishes an a posteriori error control.